hunterrific/photo-manager/README.md

 * Use MongoDB to store image metadata.
 * Use NodeJS, ExpressJS, and CoffeeScript to create a REST API for the metadata.
 * Use AngularJS 2 for frontend (maybe use material design later).
+  * May use vue.js instead for faster development.

 Once things are working, can also: